hurxl/Red2D/README.md

 ## Description

 Red2D is a small data reduction package to convert 2D elastic scattering patterns to 1D I-q profile, working on a scientific data analysis software [Igor Pro](https://www.wavemetrics.com/).
 This package targets for data from small/wide angle X-ray scattering (SAXS/WAXS), small angle neutron scattering (SANS) and static light scattering (SLS).
+This package is easy to install (See [Installation](##Installation)) and contains only basic reduction features, suitable for light users.
+For more comprehensive data reduction and analysis, I recommend to use [Irena/Nika/Indra](https://github.com/jilavsky/SAXS_IgorCode) developded by Dr. Jan Ilavsky.

 This package can
 - Load 2D scattering patterns (32bit signed integer tiff)